Click here to download our leaflet

 - Beanstalk Gardens provide personal protection equipment needed for activities including gloves, steel toe capped boots, overalls and waterproof clothing.

 Want to know more?
-If you would like to join a Beanstalk Gardens programme or would just like to know more about whats involved contact Zoe Cartwright on 0114 384 0265 or
+If you would like to join a Beanstalk Gardens programme or would like to find out more visit Smallage Ln, Sheffield S13 9ZH or contact us on 0114 384 0265 or email firstname.lastname@example.org